 Many health food stores have bulk aisles where you can load up things like oatmeal, grains, nuts, and even snack foods.
 While most conventional grocery stores don’t have large bulk sections, you can usually find at least a bulk coffee bean section.

-Another innovation that I have noticed is that some products are being concentrated so that you get all the same benefits of buying in bulk- reduced packaging waste and energy consumption as well as reduced freight weight and space.
+Another innovation that I have noticed is that some products are being concentrated.
+This provides the same benefits of buying in bulk.
+It reduces packaging waste and energy consumption as well as reduced freight weight and space.

 So get ready to love bulk foods!
 It is one of the easy ways to go green every day of the year.
 What products do you buy in bulk?
 Have you considered asking your grocer to carry more bulk items?